eliminmax/tiny-clear-elf/notes/further-savings-notes/x86_scratchpad.md

 If the kernel sets the registers when starting a process, I can `inc`rement `eax` and `edi` for `amd64`, instead of needing to `mov`, or `xor` then `inc`.

-From what I've found, the kernel does set things that way, but does not guarentee that it will continue to do so - see [arch/x86/include/asm/elf.h (line 98) in Linux v6.8 source](https://elixir.bootlin.com/linux/v6.8/source/arch/x86/include/asm/elf.h#L98).
+From what I've found, the kernel does set things that way, but does not guarantee that it will continue to do so - see [arch/x86/include/asm/elf.h (line 98) in Linux v6.8 source](https://elixir.bootlin.com/linux/v6.8/source/arch/x86/include/asm/elf.h#L98).

 I'm of two minds about this - there's no official policy that it will continue to work that way, but the (in)famous "don't break userspace" rule means that it's not going to change anyway.